dosullivan/goes-api-go/README.md

 ## Description
 A lightweight and fast API for retrieving GOES satellite data stored in an S3 bucket, written in Go.
 This service is designed to be used in conjunction with goes-web, a lightweight web frontend for viewing GOES satellite data.

+## Motivation
+Basically just wanted to have an easier API to use than the S3 API with a frontend react app.

 ## Requirements
 This service assumes that you have an S3 bucket that is filled with GOES satellite data, likely from [goesrecv](https://pietern.github.io/goestools/commands/goesrecv.html), a system for capturing and processing the satellite data locally.
 It assumes that you have the same directory structure as the data folder used by `goesproc` as it's writing data.
 Basically, this implies using some cron script to simply copy the data from the data folder used by `goesproc` (e.g. goes16) to an S3 bucket.